O. C. Barber: Biography

 In 1905, he began his last project, to create a scientific farm.
 He gradually purchased more than 3000 acre.
 In 1909, Barber used his wealth to commission construction of a three-story, 52-room mansion in Barberton; it was completed in 18 months.
 Over 300 ft long, the mansion was designed in the French Renaissance Revival style by the Akron architects Harpster & Bliss.
 It cost more than $400,000 to construct and had an area of 25000 sqft.
 Among its amenities was an elevator with a glass skylight.
 On the grounds were gardens and a 40 acre park, designed by a Chicago landscape architect firm.
 The extravagant building was reported by local and national papers; the New York Times called it the "finest mansion between New York and Chicago."
 Barber and his family moved into the mansion in October 1910.
 It stood until 1965, when it was demolished.

 In addition, Barber had 35 structures built as part of his experimental, scientific Anna Dean Farm, which covered 3500 acre.
 He named it after his daughter Anna and her husband, Dr. Arthur Dean Bevan.
 These were also in the French Renaissance Revival style, as he believed farm buildings should be both beautiful and functional.
 He intended to have a farm that operated as efficiently as industry.
 For education, he opened the grounds to the public weekly on Sundays.
 Many of his facilities were the largest in the world at the time, such as the greenhouses, covering 12 acre and heated by the Heating House; Barn #3, 751 ft long, 40 ft wide and three stories high, the largest barn in the world when constructed in 1912, and the Brooder Barn's incubator.
 He raised 50,000 chickens, which were allowed "free range".
 Barber had a barn for 140 thoroughbred Belgian draft horses, used for show and for farm work.

 In 1920, Barber died at his mansion in Barberton.
 He willed his farm to Case Western University, intending it to serve as the basis of an agricultural college, but he failed to complete the financing before his death.
-Since neither his widow nor the university was able to operate the farm, the university sold most of the property.
+Since neither his widow nor the university was able to operate the farm, the university sold most of the property with the mansion being purchased by Arthur O. Austin.
 It was divided and redeveloped.